 This kind of permesso and protection is for those who do not qualify for refugee status or subsidiary protection (that is, international protection), but who are nevertheless in need of protection.

-- Risk of being sent from their country of origin to another country where they may face persecution on the grounds mentioned above
+- Being sent from their country of origin to another country where you may face persecution on the grounds mentioned above

 How can I get it?

-You could receive a Permesso per Protezione Speciale through two different procedures: by applying for asylum or directly applying for protezione speciale at the Questura.
+Before May 6, 2023, you could receive a Permesso per Protezione Speciale through two different procedures: by applying for asylum or directly applying for protezione speciale at the Questura.
+However, now it is no longer possible to apply for protezione speciale directly at Questura, but you may get it only through the asylum application.

 If you still have the 2-year Permesso per Casi Speciali and it will expire soon, you may be granted a Permesso per Protezione Speciale if you are not eligible for a Permesso per Motivi di Lavoro and the Commission considers that you are still in need of protection.

 If you are considering submitting a second asylum request called reiterata (for example, if your appeal was definitively rejected), we recommend that you seek the help of a lawyer.
-Indeed, only if there are new elements on your case that make you now eligible for a form of protection (including the special protection), or if your appeal was rejected before October 2020, but considering the latest amendments of the law there are now the conditions that make you eligible for special protection, the request will be received and examined by the Commission – with the possibility of a second interview.
+Indeed, only if there are new elements on your case that make you now eligible for a form of protection (including the special protection), the request will be received and examined by the Commission – with the possibility of a second interview.
 If this is not the case, your reiterata may be considered inadmissible.

 Learn more about: APPLYING FOR ASYLUM

-Questura will receive your application and ask the Commission to provide for a binding opinion.
+For those who were able to apply for protezione speciale directly at Questura before May 6, 2023, Questura will ask the Commission to provide for a binding opinion.
 If the opinion of the Commission is positive, Questura will issue you the permit.
 If the Commission considers that there are elements that qualify you for a higher form of protection, Questura will inform you about the possibility to apply for asylum.

 I got special protection, what do I need to get the permit?

-If your application for special protection is successful, the documents that you will need to present to Questura to get the physical permit are:
+If you get special protection, the documents that you will have to present to Questura to get the plastic permit are:

 - 4 passport photos